PipeCruz/CUDA-Flocking-Sim/README.md

 # CUDA Flocking Simulator

 This was my final project for CS179 @ Caltech.
-Code was thrown together within a few days.
+No starter code, did everything from scratch.
+I threw this together in a few days so there might be some bugs, I'll fix it sometime (maybe).

 <!-- code block -->
 ## Installation
 There's a few libraries that are needed as seen in the Makefile.